G00398275/pands-project/README.md

 ![](2021-04-16-11-54-54.png)

 This is an encouraging start to the assessment of this data.
-It is clearly evident, just from assessing the mean dimensions alone, that the three different species can, in some way, be distinguished from each other.
+It is clearly evident, just from assessing the mean dimensions (and maxima / minima), that the three different species can, in some way, be distinguished from each other.
 Further statistical evaluation is required, particularly in the area of standard deviations, quartile ranges etc., along with graphical representations (histograms, scatter plots etc.) to present and correlate the data.
 Further statistical assessment of the Iris dataset was performed.
 This involved more research into capabilities of Python for handling datasets and outputting valuable information such as standard deviation, quartiles, minima / maxima etc. The author also discovered Python's ability to group the data by species and assess the data statistically in a grouped manner using the "pivot" function in the seaborn module.
 Also, the "info" function was researched.
 This confirmed that the data did not require cleaning (no null values found), and that 150 values were present in the dataset, which was the required number.